July 1922

 Macardle (1999), pgs 761-762; Curran J M (1980), pg 240

-Joseph Hurson (15), a Catholic from Unity St., Belfast, was shot in the head by a sniper and subsequently died in hospital.
-(McDermott says June 23rd.)
-Later in the evening, James Mooney (70), a Protestant from Third St., was shot and he dies a couple of days later.
+Parkinson says that Joseph Hurson (15), a Catholic from Unity St., Belfast, is shot in the head on this day by a loyalist sniper and subsequently dies in hospital.
+McDermott says June 23rd.

-Memos sent to the press by Provisional Government ordering them to not use the phrase Free State troops but rather National Forces.
+Memos are sent to the newspapers by Provisional Government ordering them to not use the phrase Free State troops but rather National Forces.
 Later, in October, more detailed orders given.
-For example, anti-Treaty army to be referred to as Irregulars and not Republicans.
+For example, anti-Treaty army to be referred to as Irregulars and not Republicans and Irregular leaders are not to be given a rank.

-Pro- and anti-Treaty army leaders in Donegal (including Joe Sweeney on the pro-Treaty side and Charlie Daly on the anti-Treaty side) meet for discussions in Wilkin’s Hotel in Churchill.
-However, as with the earlier meeting in Drumboe at the beginning of June, the meeting does not resolve anything.
+Pro- and anti-Treaty army leaders in Donegal (including Joe Sweeney on the pro-Treaty side and Charlie Daly on the anti-Treaty side) meet for discussions in Wilkin’s Hotel in Churchill, Co.
+Donegal.
+However, as with the earlier meeting in Drumboe at the beginning of May (see cMay-01-22/4), the meeting does not resolve anything.

 Ó Duibhir (2011), pgs 157-158

-The Irish Independent states that “The Irish government was obliged to take action against the Irregulars who had defied, not British but Irish government”
+The Irish Independent states that “The Irish government was obliged to take action against the Irregulars who had defied, not a British but an Irish government”

 Macardle (1999), pgs 753-754; Curran J M (1980), pg 236; Dorney (2017), pgs 96-97 & 103; Townshend (2014), pg 410